-Treatment of Butterfly-Shape Keloids:
+Treatment of Butterfly-Shape Keloids

 Best method of treatment for these keloids is conservative medical management.
 Steroid injections have minimal efficacy in this situation.
 Cryotherapy alone, although somewhat effective, will not result in total clearance of these keloids.
-The best results are achieved by combining intra-lesional chemotherapy with intra-lesional steroids and cryotherapy in a planned sequence that will take various factors into consideration.
-Some of these factors are: patient's age, size of the lesions, prior treatments, presence or absence of other keloids lesions and stage of keloid disorder.
+The best results are achieved by combining intra-lesional chemotherapy with intra-lesional steroids and or cryotherapy in a planned sequence that will take various factors into consideration.
+Some of these factors are: patient's age, size of the lesions, prior treatments, presence or absence of other keloids lesions and the stage of keloid disorder.